 (2) If a QSE chooses to use Electronic Data Interchange (EDI) transactions to receive Settlement Statements and Invoices, it must participate in and successfully complete testing as described in Section 19.8, Retail Market Testing, before starting operations with ERCOT as a QSE.

+(3) A QSE must be able to demonstrate to ERCOT’s reasonable satisfaction that it does not pose an “Unreasonable Credit Risk.”
+Unreasonable Credit Risk as used in Section 16, Registration and Qualification of Market Participants, is a risk of a material financial default on obligations arising from participation in ERCOT-administered markets posed to ERCOT or its Market Participants by participation of an Entity or its Principals in the ERCOT market that cannot be adequately mitigated by the Entity’s satisfaction of additional creditworthiness requirements.
+Indicators of Unreasonable Credit Risk may include, but are not limited to: past market manipulation or other finance-related violations, based upon a final adjudication in state or federal regulatory or legal proceedings; material uncured financial defaults in ERCOT or other energy markets; indications of imminent bankruptcy or insolvency; or a combination of current market and financial risk factors, such as low capitalization.
+ERCOT shall provide a QSE with a written explanation describing ERCOT’s basis for determining that the QSE poses an Unreasonable Credit Risk prior to taking action as a result of such determination, and provide the QSE with two Business Days to cure the described basis; unless, ERCOT determines that the QSE poses an imminent risk to the ERCOT market.
+In any event, a QSE may challenge a determination that it poses an Unreasonable Credit Risk after the fact via the dispute resolution procedures set forth in Section 20.

+(4) A QSE must be able to demonstrate to ERCOT’s reasonable satisfaction that its Principals were not Principals in any Entity that exited the ERCOT Market and is not current with a financial obligation to ERCOT at the time of its filing.
+ERCOT may exercise its reasonable discretion and determine, however, that an individual that was a Principal in an Entity that exited the ERCOT Market did not exercise sufficient control over the Entity or the Entity’s decision to exit the ERCOT Market to warrant exclusion from acting as a Principal on behalf of a new QSE.

-(3) A QSE shall promptly notify ERCOT of any change that materially affects the Entity’s ability to satisfy the criteria set forth above, and of any material change in the information provided by the QSE to ERCOT that may adversely affect the reliability or safety of the ERCOT System or the financial security of ERCOT.
-If the QSE fails to so notify ERCOT within one day after the change, then ERCOT may, after providing notice to each Entity represented by the QSE, refuse to allow the QSE to perform as a QSE and may take any other action ERCOT deems appropriate, in its sole discretion, to prevent ERCOT or Market Participants from bearing potential or actual risks, financial or otherwise, arising from those changes, and in accordance with these Protocols.
+(5) A QSE shall promptly notify ERCOT of any change that a reasonable examiner may deem material to the QSE’s ability to continue to meet the requirements set forth in this Section, and any material change in the information provided by the QSE to ERCOT that may adversely affect the reliability or safety of the ERCOT System or the financial security of ERCOT.
+If the QSE fails to so notify ERCOT of such change within two Business Days after becoming aware of the change, then ERCOT may, after providing notice to each Entity represented by the QSE, refuse to allow the QSE to perform as a QSE and take any other action ERCOT deems appropriate, in its sole discretion, to prevent ERCOT or Market Participants from bearing potential or actual risks, financial or otherwise, arising from those changes, and in accordance with these Protocols.